apache/skywalking-rover/docs/en/setup/examples/deploy/kubernetes/readme.md

-# Detect Process by Kubernetes
+# Deploy on Kubernetes

-This documentation helps you to set up the rover in the Kubernetes environment and detect the kubernetes process automatically.
+This documentation helps you to set up the rover in the Kubernetes environment.

 ## Startup Kubernetes